 See what other Morgan owners who have made this modification say.

-My thanks to my partner in crime, Peter Canavan, who volunteered his Plus 8 for our initial experiments in the shed.
+My thanks to my partner in crime, the late Peter Canavan, who volunteered his Plus 8 for our initial experiments in the shed.
 We subsequently fitted dampers to Peter’s 4/4 and my ’75 Plus 8.